 In Dalive, here were children and staff aching for just a few books, for just a little thread to sew together the holes in their faded uniforms, for just a little tin to keep the sun and rain off their heads.

-Here was a kindergarten teacher (pictured, upper right) who was covering two classes because the other kindergarten teacher was sick and there is no substitute teacher system in the rural Volta region.
+Here was a kindergarten teacher (pictured) who was covering two classes because the other kindergarten teacher was sick and there is no substitute teacher system in the rural Volta region.

 Here was a teacher who had to teach dozens and dozens of small children each day while holding her OWN infant in her arms (she even had to breast feed through part of our meeting!) because she had no other daycare option.
 Look at the photo of her in the red and white patterned dress and imagine carrying out your own job while lugging a baby around all day!